 We found 68 genetics specialists near Salt Lake City, UT.

-Dr. Nicola Longo, who practices in Salt Lake City, UT, is a medical specialist in clinical biochemical genetics.
-Dr. Longo takes Medicare insurance.
-His education and training includes medical school at the University of Parma Faculty of Medicine and Surgery and residency at a hospital affiliated with Emory University.
+Dr. Nicola Longo practices clinical biochemical genetics in Salt Lake City, UT.
+He takes Medicare insurance.
+After completing medical school at the University of Parma Faculty of Medicine and Surgery, he performed his residency at a hospital affiliated with Emory University.

-Dr. Irene Hung is a molecular genetic pathologist in Salt Lake City, UT.
+Dr. Irene Hung is a molecular genetic pathology specialist in Salt Lake City, UT.
 She studied medicine at Washington University in St. Louis School of Medicine.
-Dr. Hung's training includes a residency program at a hospital affiliated with St. Louis University (SLU).
+She completed her residency training at a hospital affiliated with St. Louis University (SLU).

-Dr. David Viskochil, who practices in Salt Lake City, UT, is a medical specialist in pediatric genetics.
-He graduated from the University of North Carolina at Chapel Hill School of Medicine.
-Dr. Viskochil is in-network for Medicare insurance.
+Dr. David Viskochil sees patients in Salt Lake City, UT.
+His medical specialty is pediatric genetics.
+Dr. Viskochil accepts Medicare insurance.
+He is a graduate of the University of North Carolina at Chapel Hill School of Medicine.

 Medicare Patient Ethnicity

 - Single gene disorders, the result of a single mutated gene.
 Examples include Huntington’s disease, which causes jerky movements, and sickle-cell anemia, where red blood cells have an abnormal, rigid shape.

 - Inborn metabolic disorders, which are a specific type of single gene disorder that results in abnormalities in the way the body chemically processes proteins, carbohydrates or fats.
 Some examples are Urea Cycle Disorder (where ammonia builds up in the body) and Gaucher’s Disease (where fatty substances build up in cells and organs).

 - Chromosomal disorders, where gene-carrying chromosomes do not pair up correctly or are missing.
 Some examples are Klinefelter Syndrome, a sex-chromosome disorder, and Down Syndrome.